- Robin Hood Model

 Journalism

 Jonathan is an award-winning Innovator, Civic Journalist, Trainer and consultant in the areas of Human Rights, Media Development, Media Literacy and Good Governance in Africa.
 Over the last 15 years of his career, he has consulted for the Ford Foundation/Uganda Land Alliance, Disability Rights Fund, DW (Deutsche Welle) Akademie, and Boehm Gladen Foundation, among others.
-One of Jonathan’s social innovations aims at creating more spaces for diverse voices in the media and gives leaders an opportunity to listen to their citizens, and generally make better decisions.
-He believes that a community without a voice breeds disorder, suspicion, and a lack of public trust.

-Topics: Land Governance, Advocacy, Human rights based Approach
+Topics: Advocacy, Human Rights Based Approach

 .jpg)